 Elena Doms, a resident of the Arctic, possesses firsthand experience regarding the repercussions of climate change in her region.
 Rather than succumbing to the fear of losing her home, she has embraced a vital mission to safeguard it.
-During a recent Q&A session with us, Elena openly discussed her concerns about climate change and outlined her proactive response to these challenges.
+During a recent interview, Elena discussed her concerns with Muhammad Younis about climate change and outlined her proactive response to these challenges.

 #CTS: What is your association with the Arctic?
 Could you please share the significant changes you have personally witnessed in the region during your time there?